This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • Carefully add the malfatti to the simmering water.
 Cook until the malfatti float and have begun to swell, 3 to 5 minutes.
 Do this in small batches.

-• On individual serving plates, spoon some sauce on each plate and spread it out until it becomes a 4 to 5-inch circle.
-Arrange 5 or 6 malfatti on each circle of sauce.
-Sprinkle with Parmigiano-Reggiano cheese, garnish with basil and serve immediately.
+• Spoon some sauce onto each serving plate and spread it into a 4- to 5-inch circle.
+Arrange 5 or 6 malfatti on top, sprinkle with Parmigiano-Reggiano, garnish with basil, and serve immediately.

 Video